50t0r25/achievement-watchdog/README.md

    - Locate the existing `steam_api.dll` or `steam_api64.dll` file.
    - Replace it with the emulator version from the `experimental` folder (keep a backup of the original by renaming it).
    - Copy the generated `steam_settings` folder to the same location.

-   **Important Note:** If the game has any alternative emulators (often found in "NoDVD" or similar folders in repacks), they need to be either removed or zipped.
+   **IMPORTANT NOTE:** If the game has any alternative emulators (often found in "NoDVD" or similar folders in repacks), they need to be either removed or zipped.
 Having multiple emulators present can confuse Achievement Watchdog and cause issues with achievement tracking.

 4. **Troubleshooting:** If the game doesn't start or there are issues with the emulator (Especially if the game didn't have any steam emulator prior), check [this guide](https://rentry.co/goldberg_emulator) for additional setup instructions, as you might need to bypass SteamStubDRM for certain cases.